Do you have one of the devices available that the RNode Firmware supports? In that case, it is very easy to turn it into a working RNode by using the

 So let's get started!
-You will need either a LilyGO T-Beam v1.1, a LilyGO LoRa32 v2.0, a LilyGO LoRa32 v2.1 or a Heltec LoRa32 device.
-More supported devices are added regularly, so it might be useful to check the latest list of supported devices on the GitHub repository as well.
+You will need either a LilyGO T-Beam v1.1, a LilyGO LoRa32 v2.0, a LilyGO LoRa32 v2.1 or a Heltec LoRa32 v2 device.
+More supported devices are added regularly, so it might be useful to check the latest list of supported devices as well.

 Beware!
 Some devices, like the T-Beam, use SiLabs USB chips.
 These may need additional drivers to work well on macOS and Windows.
 Linux usually has up-to-date drivers pre-installed.
 The SiLabs driver may also experience conflicts with earlier, pre-installed versions of the driver, causing a resource busy error, which can be fixed by removing the old driver.

-To get started, you will need to download at least version 1.1.9 of the RNode Configuration Utility.
-You can grab the source-code from GitHub and run it from that, but the easiest way by far is to simply install it with
+To get started, you will need to download at least version 2.1.0 of the RNode Configuration Utility.
+The easiest way by far is to simply install it with

 After a few seconds, you should have